ctppp/research/README.md

 ## Data

-The data directory includes clean versions of the SBA-released datasets for loan approvals thoough June 30, 2020.
+The data directory includes clean versions of the SBA-released datasets for loan approvals through June 30, 2020.
 The SBA FOIA releases are also in the directory for reference.
 The new versions are in both JSON and CSV, and include a composite dataset aggregating the \>$150K and \<$150K data.
 The differences between the two \>$150K and \<$150K datasets are: 1) the larger loans include both business names and addresses; and 2) larger loans do not provide exact dollar amounts but instead give dollar ranges.

 Differences between the clean data and the original SBA data can be seen through the JSON and CSV files in the audit directory.
 These files list the observations that have been changed.
-To faciliate identification and comparison, a LoanID field was in the clean datasets using the indices in the original SBA datasets, prepended by the data tranche date and a two-letter indicator of the original SBA file.
+To faciliate identification and comparison, a LoanID field was added to the clean datasets using the indices in the original SBA datasets, prepended by the data tranche date and a two-letter indicator of the original SBA file.